 Steps to Academic Success

 - Repeat failed courses as soon as possible.
 Repeating, with a higher grade, will improve your grade point average, and will build a solid foundation for more advanced courses.
-Remember to submit a Repeat Form no later than the last day of exams the semester that you repeat a class.
+Please see the Repeat Policy page for more inforamtion.

-- Talk with your General Studies advisor or contact the Dean's Office in your college .
+- Talk with your academic advisor or contact the Dean's Office in your college.
 You can ask for help in determining what grade point average you will need to earn in the next semester to achieve academic good standing.
 Your advisor may have suggestions about course scheduling, prerequisites, and planning an appropriate schedule.
 Students whose records are in General Studies may attend a Probation Workshop to learn how to avoid obstacles to academic success and ways to improve study habits.

 - Arrange tutoring as necessary.
 The tutoring services at Appalachian are free, and many students find that having a tutor makes a significant difference in their ability to understand course materials and lectures.
 Other resources such as the Writing Center and Math Lab are also available.

 - Attend Supplemental Instruction (SI) sessions if they are available for your class.
 These extra sessions will give you an additional opportunity to ask questions and improve your understanding of course materials.

 - Explore the possibilities available through Learning Skills Services.